 John Taberner was for 20 years until 2008 a partner in the Sydney office of Herbert Smith Freehills, Solicitors.
-For 9 years from 2008 to 2017, he was a Consultant at Herbert Smith Freehills, Solicitors.
+Since 2008, he has been a Consultant at Herbert Smith Freehills, Solicitors.
 John has extensive experience advising a wide range of clients on all aspects of environmental law.
 For 20 years he led the firm's environmental law practice in Sydney and was also a director of the firm's national Pro Bono practice.
-John has Masters' degrees in Arts and Environmental Law.
+John has Masters degrees in Arts and Environmental Law.
 He is also a Director and Life Patron of the Australian Chamber Orchestra Pty Limited.
-John is also a Director of ACOUK and ACOUS.
+John is also a Director of ACO UK and ACO US.